ob1lan/FindingsManager/README.md

 - Refactor the 'share finding' email sender (mailOptions)
 - Consider using Sweetalert and Axios (i.e: in password forgot/reset + requests) where possible/appropriate
-- Review and fix the Projects update controller and SMTP settings (secure isn't saved)
+- Review and fix the SMTP settings (secure isn't saved)
 - When a user got deleted, remove him from the findings (assignee, etc.)
-- Refactor/clean the Findings table context menu handler in a separate file (js)
-- Make sure only admins can delete a finding (consider a 'trash' feature)
+- Make sure only admins can delete a finding (consider a 'trash/archives' feature)
 - Review BFF recommendations on the findings controller (and continue with others)
   - Expand on the Data Type Consistency point, particularly focusing on the use of references in MongoDB schemas with Mongoose
     - From this, rework the different controllers to use the same data types (e.g. use ObjectId instead of string for project ID)